 This course focuses on the practical application of creativity research and theories to advanced/gifted education teaching, learning, and leading.
+Students may not take both CI 5351 and CI 5310 for credit.
 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.
 Grade Mode: Standard Letter